DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTrackBar/1 Configuration/min.md

 ---
 ---
 ##### shortDescription
-The minimum value the widget can accept.
+The minimum value the UI component can accept.

 ---